Today we’re asking two questions:

 One thing we need to understand about gap cover is the fact that they can’t perform the function of a medical scheme.
 So if your medical aid doesn’t pay for a procedure in terms of their rules, then the gap cover company cannot pay for that procedure either.

 Now on to Zestlife & their 2018 claims

 What does this tell us?

-So if we look at the statistics, it seems that two types of people should have medical gap cover:
+So if we look at the statistics, it seems that most people should have gap cover.

 It also tells us that Zestlife is in the business of paying valid claims, and personally I’m thankful that there are companies willing to pay the shortfall.
 What would we do without them?

 Take your car and home insurance company for instance.

 Too many claims and they either increase your cost or they ask you to take your business elsewhere.
 A cellphone lost here and a small bumper bashing there – it all adds up.

 You doctor recommends a procedure.
 Your medical aid authorises the procedure, and your gap cover picks up the shortfall up to a limit.
 There’s absolutely no reason for them to decline your claim unless: